-The 2023, 2022 and 2021 effective tax rates are higher than the statutory U.S. rate primarily due to higher international tax rates as compared to the lower U.S. federal statutory rate.
+The 2024 effective tax rates are higher rate is lower than the 2023 effective tax rate and the statutory U.S. rate primarily due to higher international recognition of estimated tax rates benefits arising as compared a result of the resolution of the German tax litigation and the reduction of a deferred tax liability related to the lower U.S. federal statutory rate mitigation of future repatriation costs.

-The 2023 effective tax rate is lower than the 2022 effective tax rate primarily due to the absence of the tax impact related to the sale of our Russia business recorded in the year ended December 31, 2022, as well as the release of valuation allowances on non-U.S. losses and U.S. foreign tax credits, reduction in the deferred tax liability related to lower withholding tax on repatriation of certain foreign earnings, and reversal of tax reserves related to the U.S. foreign tax credit regulations, all recorded in the year ended December 31, 2023.
+The 2023 effective tax rate is lower than the 2022 effective tax rate primarily due to the absence of the tax impact related to the sale of our Russia business recorded in the year ended December 31, 2022, 2022, as well as the release of valuation allowances on non-U.S. losses and U.S. foreign tax credits, reduction in the deferred tax liability related to lower withholding tax on repatriation of certain foreign earnings, and reversal of tax reserves related to the U.S. foreign tax credit regulations, all recorded in the year ended December 31, 2023.

-The 2022 effective tax rate is lower than the 2021 effective tax rate primarily due to the elimination of BEAT in the U.S., and the release of a tax reserve related to a forward transfer pricing agreement with a European tax authority.
-This is partially offset by the absence of a reduction in the deferred tax liability related to repatriation of foreign earnings recorded in the year ended December 31, 2021, and the absence of a favorable income tax settlement related to the Separation recorded in the year ended December 31, 2021.
+The 2023 and 2022 effective tax rate is lower rates are higher than the 2021 effective tax statutory U.S. rate primarily due to the elimination of BEAT in the U.S., and the release of a higher international tax reserve related to a forward transfer pricing agreement with a European tax authority.
+This is partially offset by the absence of a reduction in the deferred tax liability related to repatriation of foreign earnings recorded in the year ended December 31, 2021, and the absence of a favorable income tax settlement related rates as compared to the Separation recorded in the year ended December 31, 2021, lower U.S. federal statutory rate.